 Why Bother Compost Paper?

-I’ll never forget the first time I realized how much paper my household was tossing out.
-Bills, pizza boxes, those endless Amazon packages—it was a mountain!
+I realized how much paper my household was tossing out.
+Bills, mail, printer paper, those endless Amazon packages, it was a mountain!
 Recycling felt like the right move, but then I learned composting paper could do even more for the environment.
-According to the EPA’s 2024 waste report, paper makes up about a quarter of household trash.
-That’s a lot of potential compost!

 When you compost paper, you’re keeping it out of landfills, where it’d just sit there, releasing methane (a nasty greenhouse gas).
-Plus, paper is a “brown” material—think carbon-rich stuff that balances out the “green” stuff like veggie scraps or grass clippings.
+Plus, paper is a “brown” material, think carbon-rich stuff that balances out the “green” stuff like veggie scraps or grass clippings.
 It’s like the yin and yang of composting.
-The result?
-Rich, crumbly compost that your plants will love.
-Who doesn’t want that?

 Is Paper Compostable?
 Sorting the Good from the Bad

 Not all paper is compost-friendly, and I learned this the hard way when I tossed in some glossy wrapping paper and ended up with a weird, plasticky mess in my compost bin.
-Most paper, though, is fair game because it’s made from wood pulp, which breaks down naturally.
-Here’s a quick cheat sheet to keep things straight:

 - Compost These: